10 Best HTML Projects with Source Code

 Tribute Page

-While creating a tribute page, you need to pay special attention to its visual appearance.
-Thus, you can use CSS to beautify the page and make it look more interesting.
+While creating it, you need to pay special attention to its visual appearance.
+Thus, using CSS to beautify the page and make it look more attractive can do wonders.
 You can add a photo of the person and present their name in large text using some special font style.
-You can add multiple sections on the web page that highlight the achievements, personal details, etc.

-Also, you can add text to show respect towards your idol and admire their personality and/or professional achievements.
-To create such a page, you need to have knowledge of basic HTML concepts.
+To create such a page, you must have a strong understanding of basic HTML concepts.
 Also, you should know how to change the text color, text size, font style, background color, etc., using CSS.

 Source code